Accelerating discovery of infrared nonlinear optical materials with large shift current via high-throughput screening: Results

 To translate these predictive capabilities into a practical screening workflow, we evaluated the utility of DPA3-$\sigma$ as a binary classifier (Table~\ref{tab:ml_metrics}, lower panel).
 Given the model's tendency to slightly underestimate peak values (conservative prediction), we implemented a systematic "safety margin" strategy by setting the model's screening threshold to 0.8 times the desired target value (Threshold $= 0.8 \times$ Target).
+The factor of 0.8 was selected based on a sensitivity analysis with the target set to $100 ~ \mu A/V^2$, which provides the best balance between recall and precision.
+More details can be found in the Supplementary Materials (Supplementary Table 3).
 We validated this strategy against two distinct targets.
 First, for our primary goal of identifying candidates with DFT-calculated responses $\sigma > 100~\mu A/V^2$, we set the model threshold to $80~\mu A/V^2$.
 This approach yielded an impressive Recall of 80.0\%, meaning it successfully retrieved 4 out of 5 true high-performance candidates, and a Precision of 80.0\%, indicating a high "hit rate" that minimizes wasted calculations on false positives.
 Second, to assess robustness on a broader set of candidates, we targeted materials with responses $\sigma > 80~\mu A/V^2$, which achieved an even higher Recall of 85.7\%.
 These consistent results confirm that the DPA3-$\sigma$ can reliably retrieve the vast majority of high-performance materials while maintaining high efficiency.

-Finally, to demonstrate the practical value of this AI-driven workflow, we applied DPA3-$\sigma$ to screen the remaining 6,008 non-centrosymmetric materials in the MP database (Supplementary Fig. 4).
+Finally, to demonstrate the practical value of this AI-driven workflow, we applied DPA3-$\sigma$ to screen the remaining 6,008 non-centrosymmetric materials in the MP database (Supplementary Figure 6).
 We specifically targeted complex systems with more than 30 atoms—a regime computationally expensive for exhaustive DFT screening.
-From the top predictions, we selected 10 candidates for validation, successfully identifying two new large-cell materials, Cs(Bi$_2$Te$_3$)$_2$ (mp-672338) and Sn(BiTe$2$)$_2$ (mp-677596), with confirmable high responses (Supplementary Tab.
-2).
+From the top predictions, we selected 10 candidates for validation, successfully identifying two new large-cell materials, Cs(Bi$_2$Te$_3$)$_2$ (mp-672338) and Sn(BiTe$2$)$_2$ (mp-677596), with confirmable high responses (Supplementary Table 2).
 Remarkably, this successful discovery using a simplified scalar target ($|\sigma^{abc}|_{max}$) serves as a compelling proof-of-concept, demonstrating that our high-quality dataset enables effective AI-driven material design even with straightforward modeling strategies.